Home > Italian Dessert Recipes > Castagnaccio Chestnut Flour Cake

-- 650 ml cold water
+- 600 ml cold water

-- 35 g pine nuts
+- 40 g pine nuts

-- 3 tablespoons of olive oil
+- 3 tablespoon of olive oil

-- pinch of salt
+- 1 pinch of salt

-- Put sifted chestnut flour in a bowl and add a pinch of salt.
-Add the water, bit by bit while stirring to avoid lumps.
+- Sift the chestnut flour in a medium bowl and add a pinch of salt.
+Add the water bit by bit, stirring to avoid lumps.

 - Bake for about 30 minutes or until you see little cracks all over the top of the cake.
-Do not overbake or it will become very dry.
+Do not overbake or it will become too dry.
 Let cool in the pan then slice into squares and serve.

 Some other recipes you would love